 To make sure you're getting enough antioxidants, aim to eat a rainbow of whole fruits, vegetables, legumes, herbs, nuts, and seeds.
 (The more colorful your plate—the better.)
 Produce high in vitamin C1—like red bell peppers, broccoli, and oranges—are especially important.
 In addition to being a powerful antioxidant, "Vitamin C is a necessary cofactor2 in collagen synthesis,"* says Brittany Modell, M.S., R.D., CDN.
 This essential nutrient is actually required by specific enzymes involved in collagen formation on the daily.* Without enough vitamin C, the enzymes can't do their thing, leading to accelerated collagen breakdown.*

 A collagen supplement will internally promote collagen production.* When collagen is hydrolyzed, or broken down into collagen peptides, your body is able to absorb it easier.
 From there the peptides travel throughout your body, aiding collagen and elastin production by stimulating fibroblasts (AKA skin cells).*

-By supporting your natural collagen levels, you might see benefits ranging from joint comfort and better workouts, to improved gut health.* Most notably for beauty fans, however, are the skin care benefits: Clinical trial research shows that collagen supplements support skin elasticity and overall hydration.*
+By supporting your natural collagen levels, you might see benefits ranging from joint comfort3 and better workouts, to improved gut health4.* Most notably for beauty fans, however, are the skin care benefits: Clinical trial research shows that collagen supplements support skin elasticity5 and overall hydration6.*